Only Beyoncé Could Pull Off This Music Video Location

 "Beyoncé was called out and the audience stood up and went crazy," Rogen recalled of the movie's premiere on Jimmy Kimmel Live!
 "I was like, 'She's getting a standing ovation for just existing.'
 Like, her mere presence was a reason to stand and go crazy, and I totally got it.
 I was like, 'Yeah, we should be celebrating.
 We made it.
 We're all in a room with Beyoncé.
 That's what you want.'"

-The Lion King roars into theaters on July 19.
+The Lion King hits theaters on July 19.